Mike Lawler, MS, MFT-IT

 As a longtime member of the Madison community, I’m deeply invested in the well-being of those around me.
 Whether you're hoping to strengthen a relationship, heal from past wounds, or move through a difficult chapter, I’m here to walk beside you—surefooted, confident, and compassionate.

 Relationships are at the heart of my work.
-With a Master’s degree in Marriage and Family Therapy from Edgewood College, I bring a systemic approach to mental health and healing.
-I use specialized training in the Gottman Method to help couples navigate challenges, rebuild trust, and deepen their connection.
+I bring a systemic approach to mental health and healing and use specialized training in the Gottman Method to help couples navigate challenges, rebuild trust, and deepen their connection.